GIGMETAR REPORT OCTOBER 2021

 The latest issue of Gigmetar, which analyses data from the most popular global platform, features findings of research on a sample of 8.737 individuals.
-The active gig worker population has grown by 3.2 percent relative to the previous measurement (done in February).
+The active gig worker population has grown by 3.2 percent relative to the previous measurement.
 Serbia has evidently remained a country where digital work is highly popular, a trait it shares with the broader region (given that Europe, including Russia, accounts for 46 percent of the global gig workforce).

 The latest measurement recorded a 3.2 percent increase on February 2021 in number of Serbian workers on the most widely used platform.